goldmanm/goldmanm.github.io/_posts/pursuit/2016-06-04-journal-as-travel-gift.md

 * get your friends and family at home to nag you to finish when you get back.
 * consider the end use you'd like for the journal.
 It might be different than a diary.
 * enjoy reflecting on your experiences during and after your trip.

+Note: the [preview image](http://digitalcollections.nypl.org/items/510d47db-b5dc-a3d9-e040-e00a18064a99) is by William Blake and is in the public domain